Spaghenutti/Spaghetorio/README.md

 ## Future plans

 - Breeder reactor for acquiring radioactive isotopes.
-- Clyclotron acquiring super heavy elements (and maybe reach the island of stability).
+- Clyclotron for acquiring super heavy elements (and maybe reach the island of stability).
 - Particle accelerator for completing the standard model.
 - Quantum stabilizer to make use for acquired knowledge from particle accelerator.
 - Pathogen lab for an extense biological tech branch.